 At undergraduate level, we offer a four-year Bachelor of Engineering Honours (Electrical) degree program, with specialisations in power, telecommunications, computer and bioelectronics.
-A five-year combined degree program with arts, science, commerce, law or medical science is also available.
+A five-year combined degree program with project management, arts, science, commerce, law, music or medical science is also available.

 Our undergraduate programs are accredited by Engineers Australia.